 Mr. Vukelic has been with Try-It Distributing for the past 30 years holding various positions within the organization.
 He became President in 2004 and in 2014 became President and Chief Executive Officer.

-Mr. Vukelic is involved with numerous professional organizations: National Beer Wholesalers Association – Regional Chair, New York State Beer Wholesalers Association – Advisory Board member, AB InBev – Wholesaler Panel member, North American Breweries – National Business Council member, Buffalo Niagara Partnership – Board member & Executive Committee member, Buffalo Renaissance Foundation – Board of Directors, Open Buffalo – Board member and Advisory Board, Voice Buffalo – Board of Directors, Canisius College – Board of Regents, Western New York Law Center – Board of Directors, and Erie County Industrial Development Agency Board member.
+Mr. Vukelic is involved with numerous professional organizations: National Beer Wholesalers Association Board of Directors; New York State Beer Wholesalers Association – Advisory Board member; AB InBev – Wholesaler Panel member; North American Breweries – National Business Council President; Buffalo Niagara Partnership – Board member & Executive Committee member; Buffalo Renaissance Foundation – Board of Directors; Open Buffalo – Board of Directors; Canisius College – Board of Regents; Western New York Law Center – Board of Directors

-His past affiliations include: Canisius High School Board of Trustees/Chairman 2010, , Our Lady of Victory Renaissance Capital Campaign – Co-Chair, Buffalo Sabres Center Ice Club – Co-Chair, Chairman – 2001, 2002 Children’s Hospital Foundation Pro/Am Golf Tournament, Hilbert College Board of Trustees – past member, University of Buffalo Newman Foundation – past President, St. Rose of Lima School Board – past Treasurer, Gilda’s Club of Western New York – past Board member, Canisius High School Alumni Board of Governors – past member,
+His past affiliations include: Canisius High School Board of Trustees/Chairman 2010; Leadership of Buffalo – Class of 2001; Our Lady of Victory Renaissance Capital Campaign – Co-Chair; Buffalo Sabres Center Ice Club – Co-Chair; Chairman – 2001, 2002 Children’s Hospital Foundation Pro/Am Golf Tournament; Hilbert College Board of Trustees – past member; University of Buffalo Newman Foundation – past President; St. Rose of Lima School Board – past Treasurer; Gilda’s Club of Western New York – past Board member; Canisius High School Alumni Board of Governors – past member.

-Ted Walsh lives in Buffalo, New York, and is currently President and Chief Operating Officer of Walsh Duffield Companies, Inc. He is responsible for setting the strategic direction of the firm and is one of the key leaders in establishing and strengthening partnerships between insurance carriers and clients.
+Ted Walsh lives in Buffalo, New York, and is currently Chief Executive Officer of Walsh Duffield Companies, Inc. He is responsible for setting the strategic direction of the firm and is one of the key leaders in establishing and strengthening partnerships between insurance carriers and clients.
 Walsh Duffield has been a trusted insurance advisor to individuals and businesses since 1860.
-The 5th generation family owned business operates with offices in Buffalo, Medina, Rochester and Avon.
+The 5th generation family owned business operates with offices in Buffalo, Medina, and Rochester.

 Ted has been an active community volunteer for over 40 years and has held leadership positions with organizations such as Kaleida Health, United Way of Buffalo & Erie County, Goodwill Industries of WNY, Nichols School, and the Center for Hospice & Palliative Care.
 He is honored to serve as Treasurer of the John R. Oishei Foundation and as Chair of the Josephine Goodyear Foundation.
 He is also a board member of the Buffalo Niagara Medical Campus (Vice Chair), Invest Buffalo Niagara and the Buffalo Niagara Partnership.